Porsche 753 engine: Background

-Engine
+Engine history

-The design of the new Type 753 was handled by Hans Hönick and Hans Mezger.
-It continued Porsche's traditions of a boxer layout and air-cooling.
+Work began on Type 753 in 1960, following the announcement of the 1.5-litre displacement limit for the 1961 F1 season.
+The design of the new engine, Porsche's first flat-eight, was done by Hans Hönick and Hans Mezger.

-The bore and stroke were 66.0 × 54.6 mm respectively, giving a displacement of 1494.38 cc.
-The oversquare dimensions kept piston speeds low, and kept the engine narrow and as far out of the airflow on the sides of the car's tub as possible, although it was still wider than the 120° V6 and 90° V8s of the competition.
+Assembly of the engine was a time consuming job, often requiring repeated assembly and disassembly with extensive hand-fitting of components.
+Building and setting up a 753 never took less than 100 hours and could take up to 220 hours.

 A prototype engine was first started on a test-bench on 12 December 1960.
-That first 753 only produced 105 hp (some sources say 120 hp).
+Initial power output was disappointing; 105 hp (some sources say 120 hp), when the target had been 200 hp.

-During the development of the 804, there were concerns about the readiness of the eight-cylinder engine, so a second chassis, 804-02, was modified to accept the air-cooled 1.5-liter four-cylinder boxer engine type 547 from the 787.
+During the development of the 804, there were concerns about the readiness of the eight-cylinder engine, so a second chassis, 804-02, was modified to accept the four-cylinder Type 547/3 from the 787.
 That chassis was later converted back to the eight-cylinder configuration before ever racing with the four-cylinder engine.

 Swiss racing driver, engineer, and fuel injection specialist Michael May transferred from Mercedes-Benz to Porsche to work on the 753 engine, but wound up developing improvements for the 547/3 engine instead, before leaving Porsche for Ferrari.

 With a compression ratio of 10.0:1, the 753 flat-eight produced 132 kW at 9200 rpm on its first outing.
 This was still less power than the new Coventry-Climax and BRM V8 engines.

-Type 753

-Work began on Type 753 in 1960, following the announcement of a 1.5-litre displacement limit for the 1961 Formula One (F1) season.
-The design of the new F1 engine, Porsche's first flat-eight, was done by Hans Hönick and Hans Mezger.
-The 753 inherited the traditional Porsche features of a boxer layout and air-cooling, but the number of cylinders increased to eight.

-Bore and stroke were 66.0 × 54.6 mm respectively, resulting in a displacement of 1494.38 cc.
-The oversquare dimensions kept piston speeds low, and also kept the engine narrow and as far out of the airflow on the sides of the car's tub as possible, although it was still wider than the 120° V6 and 90° V8s of the competition.